-The rule of dynamic pricing (12) quantifies the dynamics of selling price p over time.
+Proposition 2 quantifies the dynamics of selling price p over time.
 It represents the first decomposition of the effects tied to the structural properties of the demand function affecting price dynamics along the optimal path.
 Previous research like Popescu and Wu (2007), Nasiry and Popescu (2011), and Aflaki and Popescu (2013), discuss in great detail the intertemporal equilibrium but not the explicit dynamic of the selling price along the optimal path leading to this equilibrium.
 In practice, however, the selling period is finite and relatively short-some years or months.
 Therefore, analyzing price dynamics along the optimal path highlights managerial practice.

-By clearly decomposing the effects at play, rule (12) clarifies price dynamics when customer behavior is considered.
-The second-order condition (10b) insures that, on the left-hand side of (12), the second factor $\left(-2\partial D/\partial p - \partial^2 D/\partial p^2\right)$ is positive.
+By clearly decomposing the effects at play, Proposition 2 clarifies price dynamics when customer behavior is considered.
+The second-order condition (10b) insures that, on the left-hand side of the formula, the second factor $(-2\partial D/\partial p - \partial^2 D/\partial p^2)$ is positive.
 On the right-hand side, the first term refers to the impact of the reference price dynamics and the second term to the impact of the adjustment speed.
 Both impacts, resulting from two competing effects, are ambiguous.
+If the reference price adjusts over time, the dynamics of price is effective and depends on both the reference price dynamics and adjustment speed impacts.
+The total reference dynamic impact induced by a reference price increase over time is positively related to the direct reference effect $\partial D/\partial r$ and negatively associated to the indirect reference effect $p \partial D^2/(\partial p \partial r)$ .
+The total adjustment impact augments with the investment in reference price $(\rho + \beta)\lambda$ and declines with the deterioration of the reference effect $p \partial D/\partial r$ .